Administrative Process Improvement Committee

-The primary purpose of APIC is to provide a forum for faculty and staff to identify administrative process concerns and to suggest opportunities for enhancing the effectiveness and efficiency of these processes campus-wide.
+The primary purpose of the Administrative Process Improvement Committee (APIC) is to provide a forum for employees to identify potential opportunities for improvement in our operational and administrative processes and procedures.

-Questions and Concerns
+Questions & Concerns